WICG/web-printing/README.md

 };
 ```

 While this approach can provide flexibility and ease of use in some cases, it can also lead to errors and unexpected behavior, especially in large and complex codebases.
-For this reason we decided to rely on the built-in WebIDL type checking, hence providing an additional layer of safety and reliability for the API.
+For this reason a better option would be to rely on the built-in WebIDL type checking, hence providing an additional layer of safety and reliability for the API.
 * The generated code ensures that only correct types of data are passed between javascript and the API implementation, reducing the overhead of error-prone manual type checking.
 * Enum/dictionary bindings improve language support.
 * Erroneous calls reject early with a `TypeError` and offer developer-friendly error descriptions.

-### Printer.cancel() as a promise
-TBD

-###